 Hear how integrative oncologist Dr. Kendra Pope uses oncology, acupuncture, herbs, and nutrition to fight dog cancer today in this episode of Dog Cancer Answers.

 Though the mechanism of action of acupuncture is not completely understood, research is ongoing to uncover more about how it works.
 We do know that many acupuncture points are located in areas with converging bundles of nervous tissue and blood vessels, and that stimulating these areas causes changes in the nervous, circulatory, musculoskeletal, and immune systems.

 Some of the better-understood effects of acupuncture in the body include:

 Pain management.
-Acupuncture promotes the release of the body’s natural pain killers (endorphin and enkephalin), activate pain inhibiting pathways,14 and reduce inflammation.11 The needles also cause a tiny trauma at the needle site, which causes the body to activate its natural healing processes.14, 17
+Acupuncture promotes the release of the body’s natural pain killers (endorphin and enkephalin), activates pain inhibiting pathways14, and reduces inflammation.11 The needles also cause a tiny trauma at the needle site, which causes the body to activate its natural healing processes.14, 17

 - In women with ovarian cancer, acupuncture increased white blood cell numbers.7